worldmaking/WebXR_P5js_eCampus21/README.md

 To embed a P5.js script, the source code of the script needs to be added to the options object under the `code` field.

-However, there are some edits that you must make to the P5.js code.
+However, there are some edits that you must make to the P5.js code, compared to how a P5.js script would typically look:

 - The p5.js script here must have a `draw()` function, but **no `setup()`** function.
 - Any setup of resources and variables should be in global code in the script.